 Starved of service as the lone striker and was often mobbed in possession.
 Mostly blameless, but his scoring touch eluded him when allowed an effort on goal.

 Decent showing and rarely allowed the Norwich wingers to breathe.
-Deputised well for Ward, who was moved into midfield.
+Deputized well for Ward, who was moved into midfield.

 His guile and energy lifted the side after his introduction, but didn't have enough time on the ball to make a tangible impact.

-Didn't have the same impact as he did against Aston Villa and didn't trouble the Norwich rearguard to any significant extent.
+Didn't have the same impact as he did against Aston Villa and didn't trouble the Norwich back line to any significant extent.